Milarex at a glance

 Milarex sold around 21 m kilos of edible products in 2020.
 Going forward, the company expects a continued stable demand for salmon on the back of increasing health and sustainability awareness amongst consumers.

 If Milarex didn’t exist…

-What differentiates Milarex to its industry peers is its ability to produce high-quality salmon protein with high raw material yields and a stringent approach to food safety at a low cost for the consumers.
-Thus, by improving consumer access to healthy, safe, sustainable, and affordable proteins, Milarex has a meaningful impact on our society.
-Further, through selling processed fish with a longer shelf life, and utilizing the whole fish by selling by-products, Milarex contributes to reducing food waste.
+By improving consumer access to healthy, safe, sustainable, and affordable proteins, Milarex has a meaningful impact on our society.
+Milarex strives to be the benchmark for safe and sustainable salmon processing by its strong food safety culture and sustainability commitments.
+Through selling processed fish with a longer shelf life, and utilizing the whole fish by selling by-products, Milarex contributes to reducing food waste.

 Impact risk: what can go wrong?